 The student population at Garcia Middle School is predominantly Hispanic.
 The student population is representative of the community with 96.6% Hispanic and 3.4% White.
 89.7% are identified as economically disadvantaged, 25.4% English Learners (EL), 15.3% Gifted and Talented, 66.4% At-Risk, and 10.8% are special needs students.
 The student body is made up of 364 sixth graders, 367 seventh graders, and 354 eighth graders for 1,085 students.
-The attendance Rates for the 2019-2020 school year was 95.8% for all the students and 96.6% for at-risk students.
-The dropout rate for the 2019-2020 school year was 0.0% for all the students and for 0.0% for at-risk students.
-Moreover, the retention rate was less than 0.0% for all students and less 0.0% for at-risk students.
+The attendance Rates for the 2019-2020 school year was 95.8% for all the students and 96.34% for at-risk students.
+The dropout rate for the 2019-2020 school year was 0.1% for all the students and for .094% for at-risk students.
+Moreover, the retention rate was less than .1% for all students and less 1% for at-risk students.

 Garcia Middle School's leadership includes Luis G. Segura, Principal; Sandra Barron-Herrera, Dean of Instruction; Julio C. Martinez & Lupita Perez, Assistant Principals.
-The Faculty includes 69.6 (TAPR) certified teachers, 9.6 (TAPR) professional support and 11.5 (TAPR) educational aides 7.5 clerical and office personnel, service special education, migrant, PEIMS, library, health, matriculation and attendance.
+The Faculty includes 67.8 (TAPR) certified teachers, 9.8 (TAPR) professional support and 9 (TAPR) educational aides 8 clerical and office personnel service special education, migrant, PEIMS, library, health, matriculation and attendance.
 A nurse, librarian, three academic counselors, one At-Risk counselor, ten cafeteria employees, six custodians, and two security officers and one police officer that provide additional services.
-The faculty has an ethnic representation of 89.3% Hispanic, African American 1.4% and 9.3% White.
-Female teachers represent 70.4% and males 29.6% of the teaching staff.
+The faculty has an ethnic representation of 87.9% Hispanic, African American 1.5% and 10.7% White.
+Female teachers represent 71.6% and males 28.4% of the teaching staff.

 Garcia Middle School is comprised of a diverse student population.
-The campus houses two Life Skills units for special education students and implements special education inclusion program as part of the school curriculum along with two BI units that provide social skills curriculum.
+The campus houses two Life Skills units for special education students and implements special education inclusion program as part of the school curriculum.
 Campus Band, Choir, Art, and Dance provide opportunities from the beginners' levels to the advanced levels.
-Garcia Middle School also offers a wide range of additional educational opportunities such as participation in the GT/Honors, STEM, Algebra EOC, University Interscholastic League, Athletics, Performing Arts Dance Ensemble, Destination Imagination, Chess, Spanish, Science Club, Art Club, cultural field trips, NJHS, Student Council, and the Gator Ecology Club.
+Garcia Middle School also offers a wide range of additional educational opportunities such as participation in the Spanish AP, Algebra EOC, University Interscholastic League, Athletics, Performing Arts Dance Ensemble, Destination Imagination, Chess, Spanish, Science Club, Art Club, cultural field trips, NJHS, Student Council, and the Gator Ecology Club.
 Our National Junior Honor Society provides our student leadership a platform for college and community awareness.